1 jsem: parallelism semaphores for GHC

 1.4 Effects and Interactions

 The implementation in GHC is self-contained, and doesn’t impact the rest of the compiler much.
 It does however add a new flag (which interacts with -j), and a complete implementation requires coordination with jobservers such as cabal and stack.
-However, these changes are small and non-invasive, as it usually only involves switching over to using a system semaphore to control the behaviour of -j.
+However, these changes are small and non-invasive, as it usually only involves switching over to using semaphore-compat to control the behaviour of -j.

 • The GHC jobserver protocol specifies that all communication happens through the semaphore.
 This means that it doesn’t matter which jobserver created the semaphore.
 If nothing else is competing for resources on the semaphore, GHC will acquire as many tokens as it can make use of.